 Advice on study skills

-- Workshops to enhance various study skills via our Wiser@uclancyprus.ac.cy study service. - Guidance on obtaining online information on study skills (e.g. WISER and Skills 4 Study). - Guidance on how to avoid Plagiarism.
+- Hold workshops to enhance various study skills via our Wiser@uclancyprus.ac.cy study service. - One to one support. - Guidance on obtaining online information on study skills (e.g. WISER and Skills 4Study). - Guidance on how to avoid Plagiarism.